 —Written by Deanna Herbert

-The University of Northern Colorado’s Board of Trustees Finance and Audit Committee met on Friday, May 7, and discussed the fiscal year 2020-21 third quarter (Q3) financial report, fiscal year 2021-22 budget preview and enrollment update and profit and loss report from the Department of Housing and Residential Education.
+The University of Northern Colorado’s Board of Trustees Finance and Audit Committee met on Friday, May 7, and discussed the fiscal year 2020-21 third quarter (Q3) financial report, fiscal year 2021-22 budget preview and enrollment update and a profit and loss report from the Department of Housing and Residential Education.

 Fiscal Year 2020-21(FY21) Third Quarter Financial Report